 I’ve seen watches, umbrellas, flowers, chewing gum and all kinds of food products for sale at the traffic light.

-Most are jugglers are foreigners and they try to earn some money travelling from country to country.
+Most are jugglers are foreigners and they try to earn some money traveling from country to country.
 They juggle balls, hoops, fireballs, knives or swords and you will find them on corners with a traffic light in San Jose mostly.

 The windshield washers

 You don’t see those windshield washers very often in Costa Rica.
 What they do is smear mud on your window and you will need to pay them to hose it off again.

 Hogares Crea, the Salvation Army, drug addicts, alcoholics, people in a wheelchair, handicapped and actors you’d think are a cripple beg for money at the traffic lights.